Keyboard shortcuts

 Fast tooling and builds.
 No cross-compiling headaches.
 Easy to customize/upgrade/debug.
 One tool for both system engineers and application developers to ship products faster.

-We took what we learned from many years of maintaining and building products with the Yoe Distribution, started over, and built the tool we always wanted.
+We took what we learned from many years of maintaining and building products with the Yoe Distribution, started over, and began building the tool we always wanted. [yoe] next generation is an experiment in progress — we’re sharing the work in the open as it takes shape.

 Note: Not everything in the documentation has been implemented yet as this project is in the early stages.